 - The Airmid Institute, is dedicated to the global education, research, and sustainable management of aromatic medicinal plants.

-- Plans are underway for Kelly to return to Peru in 2018 and to obtain funding in support of the sustainable management of rosewood (Aniba rosaeodora).
+- Plans are underway for Kelly to return to Peru in 2020 and to obtain funding in support of the sustainable management of rosewood (Aniba rosaeodora).
 She is working to conduct assessments, manage the sustainable growth, and harvesting of rosewood trees in partnership with the Shipibos, and the distillation and CITES approved trade of sustainably-harvested rosewood essential oil.
-Click here for more information on Kelly’s recent work in Peru.
+Click here for more information on Kelly’s past work in Peru.

 - Dr. James Simon, along with his group at Rutgers University, and Dr. Kelly Ablard are collaborating on a research project to explore adulteration of rosewood (‘Aniba rosaeodora’) essential oil (read more here).
 If you have rosewood essential oil, and would like to participate, please contact Dr. Ablard at firstname.lastname@example.org.